numpy/numpy/doc/source/reference/c-api.array.rst

     The data area represents a (well-behaved) copy whose information should be transferred back to the original when this array is deleted.

+    This is a special flag that is set if this array represents a copy made because a user required certain flags in :cfunc:`PyArray_FromAny` and a copy had to be made of some other array (and the user asked for this flag to be set in such a situation).
+The base attribute then points to the "misbehaved" array (which is set read_only).
+When the array with this flag set is deallocated, it will copy its contents back to the "misbehaved" array (casting if necessary) and will reset the "misbehaved" array to :cdata:`NPY_WRITEABLE`.
+If the "misbehaved" array was not :cdata:`NPY_WRITEABLE` to begin with then :cfunc:`PyArray_FromAny`
+    would have returned an error because :cdata:`NPY_UPDATEIFCOPY` would not have been possible.

+:cfunc:`PyArray_UpdateFlags` (obj, flags) will update the ``obj->flags`` for ``flags`` which can be any of :cdata:`NPY_CONTIGUOUS`, :cdata:`NPY_FORTRAN`, :cdata:`NPY_ALIGNED`, or :cdata:`NPY_WRITEABLE`.

 Combinations of array flags